savANDY/lhotse-dropzone/README.md

 #### Run the project:

-To run the project run the following command:
+To run the project run the following commands:
 ```
+npm i
 npm start
 ```